 Brands or affiliates can make the most of TikTok with consistent engagement and by becoming well-versed with brand marketing on the platform.
-Most importantly, publishers and advertisers should understand the application’s algorithms, which pushes personalised ads into user feeds to help boost promotions.
+Most importantly, publishers and advertisers should understand the application’s algorithms that push personalised ads into user feeds to help boost promotions.

 1. Building an Audience

 Posting frequency is one of the variables TikTok takes into account when determining how many users will see a creator’s content.
-The more content a user posts, the better for their following - and engagement rates.
+The more content a user posts, the better it is for their following and engagement rates.

 Affiliates marketing on TikTok would do well to post regularly and interact with content relevant to their niche.

 2. Selecting an Affiliate Program for TikTok